 - Careers and the World of Work

-These three key features are integrated into each subject Intent statements, therefore in the curriculum and lessons they teach:
+These three key features are integrated into each Curriculum’s Intent Statement, Schemes of Learning and therefore the lessons that will be taught.

-Our curriculum strives to ensure our students are knowledgeable about a wide range of cultures, ideas and individuals and feel comfortable discussing their contributions and merits, as well as providing a vast array of experiences and access to skill development, so they are able to deploy the appropriate knowledge in any given situation.
+As the belief is that an individual that is knowledgeable about a wide range of culture and is comfortable discussing its value and merits, and someone who has been provided with a vast array of experiences and access to skill development, will then be able to deploy appropriate knowledge in any given situation.

 Diversity is everything that makes people different from each other.
 This includes many different factors: race, ethnicity, gender, sexual orientation, socio-economic status, ability, age, religious belief, or political conviction.

-Embedding equality and diversity in our curriculum means we are creating learning, teaching and assessment environments and experiences that proactively eliminate discrimination, promote equality of opportunity and foster good relations in a manner that values, preserves and responds to diversity.
+Embedding equality, diversity and inclusion in the curriculum means creating a learning, teaching and assessment environments and experiences that proactively eliminate discrimination, promote equality of opportunity and foster good relations in a manner that values, preserves and responds to diversity.
 We believe in inclusive teaching through our curriculum.

-- We draw on the diversity of the UK to enrich the student's educational experience.
+- We believe the diversity of the UK enriches the educational experience for students.

-- We are committed to our curriculum, ensuring that every student has the opportunity to reach their full potential.
+- We are committed to ensuring that every student has the opportunity to reach their full potential.

-- We seek not only to reflect UK society in our curriculum, but also to proactively engage with differences, with respect, dignity, openness, and acceptance, recognising that diversity reflects the society in which we live and can be its greatest strength.
+- We seek not only to reflect UK society, but also to serve as a model for proactively engaging with difference, with respect, dignity, openness, and acceptance, recognising that diversity reflects the society in which we live and can be its greatest strength.

 Careers and World of Work

-Our curriculum design ensures that students encounter career learning as part of their everyday school curriculum.
-The three main ways of delivering careers in our curriculum are:
+Careers in the curriculum describes a range of interventions which allow students to encounter career learning as part of their everyday school curriculum.
+The Gatsby report identified eight benchmarks of good career guidance one of which, links curriculum learning to careers.
+The three main ways of delivering careers in the curriculum are:

-- Providing career learning as a topic in its own right.
+1. Providing career learning as a topic in its own right

-- Organising career learning through co-curricular activities (i.e. enrichment activities strongly connected to the formal curriculum).
+3. Organising career learning through co-curricular activities (i.e., enrichment activities strongly connected to the formal curriculum)

-The aim of the inclusion of Careers and World of Work in our curriculum is:
+The aim of the inclusion of Careers and World of Work in the Curriculum is:

-- To ensure career readiness e.g. improving career exploration skills, understanding of occupations, decision-making and decidedness and preparedness for transitions
+2. To ensure career readiness e.g., improving career exploration skills, understanding of occupations, decision-making and decidedness and preparedness for transition

-- To enhance educational outcomes e.g. improving attendance and raising educational outcomes.
+3. To enhance educational outcomes e.g., improving attendance and raising educational outcomes